munificent/craftinginterpreters/book/chunks-of-bytecode.md

 <aside name="operand">

-Instruction operands are *not* the same as the "operands" to an arithmetic expression.
+Bytecode instruction operands are *not* the same as the operands passed to an arithmetic operator.
 You'll see when we get to expressions that those operand values are tracked separately.
-Instruction operands are a lower-level notion that modify how the instruction itself behaves.
+Instruction operands are a lower-level notion that modify how the bytecode instruction itself behaves.

 </aside>